YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What should be checked before calling it permanent hair loss?

-Before a postpartum patient calls the loss permanent, the case needs careful medical and scalp review.
-The history should include pregnancy timeline, delivery date, breastfeeding status, menstrual changes, medication stops and starts, family history, previous female pattern thinning, weight change, recent illness, surgery, stress, diet, iron status, thyroid status, and any autoimmune or scalp disease history.
-The pattern matters too: heavy shedding from the whole scalp, a widening part, temple recession, and a weak pre-pregnancy hairline do not point to the same decision.
+Before calling postpartum loss permanent, the story of the hair loss needs to be clear.
+The review includes pregnancy timeline, delivery date, breastfeeding status, menstrual changes, medication stops and starts, family history, previous female pattern thinning, weight change, recent illness, surgery, stress, diet, iron status, thyroid status, and any autoimmune or scalp disease history.

 A postpartum hair loss plan is safer after medical causes such as low ferritin or anemia before a hair transplant and thyroid disease before hair transplant have been separated from a pattern that can be improved surgically.